react-boilerplate/react-boilerplate/docs/README.md

 1. Run `$ npm run build`, which will compile all the necessary files to the `build` folder.

-2. Upload the contents of the `build` folder to your web servers root folder.
+2. Upload the contents of the `build` folder to your web server's root folder.

 ### Structure